BetyStr/bp/README.md

         - The method `restore` does step back (recovers previously stored state).
           It sets the last memorized state, which it gets as the input parameter.
     - Make `Playable` to extend `Caretaker` and update class `Game`.
-        - Add attribute `mementoHistory`. **Choose the type of the collection so that you can easily insert new objects and select the last inserted ones.**
+        - Add attribute `mementoHistory`. **Choose the type of collection so that you can easily insert new objects and select the last inserted ones.**
         - Implement the method from `Caretaker`.
             - The method `hitSave` saves a "snapshot" of the `Board`.